Personal Data in Research

 For whom: Researchers at any stage of their research, who are either working with or planning to work with identifiable personal data.

-Duration: 1 session of 120 minutes, with a coffee break.
-Coffee and tea will be provided for the participants.
+Duration: 1 session of 120 minutes, with a short break.

 Contact information: email@example.com or 0243612863